Project Support Consultancy

 |Type of assignment

-GANHRI is lead implementing agency for the EU funded project NHRI.EU.3).
+GANHRI is the lead implementing agency for the EU funded project NHRI.EU.3.
 GANHRI’s co-implementing partners are:

 - Africa-Network of African National Human Rights Institutions (NANHRI)